 - Immediately after coating the popcorn with the caramel, begin to form the popcorn balls.

-- With the remaining ½ tbsp of butter, rub a dab of butter between your hands to ensure the caramel doesn’t stick to your hands.
+- With the remaining ½ tablespoon of butter, rub a dab of butter between your hands to ensure the caramel doesn't stick to your hands.

 - Grab a small handful of the caramel popcorn and begin to form into a ball.
 No need to squeeze too hard, the popcorn will gently form into a ball.